 - It would be lovely to see examples of some of the things the children are doing at home.
 Feel free to take photos and email to their year group email address.
-We would like to put some examples on the website so others can see and be inspired by what their classmates are doing!
+We would like to put some examples on our Twitter so others can see and be inspired by what their classmates are doing!

 What do I do if we do not have any suitable reading books at home for our children?

-- We have a great link to OxfordOwl that has some great free eBooks to read online below.
+- We have a link to OxfordOwl or Rising Star that has some great free eBooks to read online below.